 HTML sitemap creates a virtual path for search bots, making it easy to follow links related to content on your website.
 The connection of page links acts as funnels that guide visitors to the content you offer.

 HTML vs XML

 Unlike HTML, other sitemaps are less effective in structuring content and connecting relevant links.
 The XML sitemap serves as a guide for a search engine to find a particular page’s location and how to get it.
 These features are good for sites affected by; weak internal and external links, frequent changes in the site’s content, and hordes of pages.

-HTML differs from XML because it incorporates SEO to identify frequently searched content, and redirecting the user to the most recent and relevant content.
-It is more efficient than XML by enhancing user experience.
+HTML differs from XML because it incorporates SEO to identify frequently searched content, and redirects the user to the most relevant content.
+It works more efficiently than XML by enhancing user experience.

 Advance the accessibility and SEO techniques of your site to users by adapting to more effective online tools.
-HTML sitemap is guaranteed to boost your online presence and make your site visible and at the top of the search engine’s queue.
+The HTML sitemap is guaranteed to boost your online presence and launch your website to the top of the search engine’s queue.

 For more information and insights on enhancing your website, contact us today at www.fmk.agency/contact.